AgentCrypt: Advancing Privacy and (Secure) Computation in AI Agent Collaboration: Deferred Details on Experiments

 \subsection{Roles and Prompts of Agents}

-In this section, we begin by reproducing the figure that describes our setting in Figure~\ref{fig:agentflow-app}.
-We then present the description of the roles of the output agent and the computing agent.
+We present the description of the roles of the output agent and the computing agent.
 We also present descriptions of the prompts used.
 Finally, we also present some additional details about the tools.

 We now look at the modular functioning of the computing agent.
 The agent's role is specifically designed to begin by calling the select\_dataset tool with appropriate inputs of the query index and the question.
 This tool makes the first LLM call to identify the best-fit database for the question.
 Note that the current implementation only presents the names of the datasets; providing additional details about the schema could result in a much better fit.
 Indeed, this is done in an extension discussed in Section~\ref{sub:db}.
 Upon choosing the dataset, the tool is also required to make a second LLM Call to identify the best subset of data.
 This takes as input the column headers of the dataset along with all the row entries.
 The goal of the second call is to ensure that the smallest required subset is chosen to reduce communication.
 For example, if the information pertains to a specific cell, such as ID X's column Y value, this second LLM call is used to identify the indices.
 We present the details of both these prompts in Section~\ref{sec:prompts}.
 With the subset chosen, the agent is now required to call one of the computation/retrieval-related tools.